Camp Douglas (Wyoming): Italian POWs

-Italians were the first group of POWs that arrived in August, 1942 from New York City.
+Italians were the first group of POWs that arrived in August, 1943 from, by train, most having arrived from North Africa by ship, to Virginia and other ports.
 A crowd gathered to watch the four hundred and twelve closely guarded captives from the Tunisian Campaign as they alighted from the train in Douglas and proceeded to march, in units of fifty, the one mile to the outlying camp.
 As routine for all incoming POWs, the Italian prisoners were checked into the camp through the hospital where they were examined and treated for minor disorders.
 Their clothes were searched and each man was issued new clothing and assigned to one of the three compounds.
 By year end, the number of Italian POWs at the camp had reached 1900 men and included one major, four captains, and twenty two lieutenants.
 The Italian officers had their own barracks and were assigned supervisory duties over their enlisted compatriots.
 The first prisoner to die from illness at the camp was a captain whose body was buried in a small cemetery plot on the camp grounds and later disinterred and sent back to Italy.